-When Fatthaah showed me a rough cut of his segment, I was completely blown away by the powerful performance of Dhon Ayya.
+When Fatthaah showed me a rough cut of his segment, I was utterly blown away by the powerful performance of Dhon Ayya.
 To this day, I still feel that no other actor could outperform him.
 He was living that character inside out.
-And what made that role more challenging was not only he doesn’t have to speak but it was a deeply psychological role that was layered manifold.
+And what made that role more challenging was not only he doesn’t have to speak, but it was a profoundly psychological role that was layered manifold.
 Dhon Ayya gave such a nuanced performance that I had goosebumps.
-An occurrence that rarely happens on me especially in such a short time frame.
+An occurrence that rarely happens to me, especially in such a short time frame.

 This year, his acting prowess will be showcased in the upcoming Dhivehi film, Hahdhu.
 He played the role of Hamza with aplomb.
-After the screenplay was finalized, Fatthaah came up with this idea of externally transforming the character Dhon Ayya was going to play after a huge plot twist in his character arc.
-I rewrote the screenplay and made this change as more of a plot device putting extra pressure and responsibility on Dhon Ayya.
-It looked risky especially when the production was to begin within few days.
+After the screenplay was finalised, Fatthaah came up with this idea of externally transforming the character Dhon Ayya was going to play after a huge plot twist in his character arc.
+I rewrote the screenplay and made this change as more of a plot device, putting extra pressure and responsibility on Dhon Ayya.
+It looked risky, especially when the production was to begin within a few days.

-I confess that I was unsure that this change would be pulled off as easily or smoothly as Dhon Ayya did, until I saw the rough cut.
+I confess that I was unsure that this change would be pulled off as easily or smoothly as Dhon Ayya did until I saw the rough cut.
 It was like a walk in the park for him.
 He once again rose to the occasion with such finesse and made his character look so riveting.
 I was left speechless.
-He was so amazing in one key scene where Fatthaah shot in one long take.
-Absolutely brilliant.
+He was so amazing in one pivotal scene where Fatthaah shot in one long take.
+Brilliant.
 And yes, goosebumps too.